The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 d.
 There is no principal involved on whose behalf the operator is acting.

 e.
 A vehicle operated on behalf of the Commonwealth met the definition of an uninsured motor vehicle.
 Virginia Farm Bureau v.
-Drewry, (King William Circuit Court, 2007).
+Drewry, (King William Circuit Court, 2007)

 8. Property Damage.

 The property damage deductible does not apply where the defendant is known but uninsured.
 However the deductible will apply to a property damage claim where the claim is a John Doe claim.
-Typically there is limited duration of coverage for rental situations.
+Typically there is limited duration of coverage for car rental needs.
 The at-fault driver’s liability policy however is required to pay for rental for as long as it takes to pay for the total loss of the claimant’s vehicle or to fully repair the vehicle.

 9. Determine the Amount of Coverage

-UIM coverage is much more complex than is UM coverage.
+UIM coverage is much more complex than UM coverage.
 It applies where there is liability coverage but not enough.
 To determine if there is UM or UIM coverage, there are several things to look at:

 A. Gradations of Insured